isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 Depending on the motors, the initial current is set to `0` or to the mesured one at the starting position.

-Note that, each ramp is repetaed twice for each starting position, in order to cover both direction of motion.
+Note that, each ramp is repeated twice for each starting position, in order to cover both direction of motion.
 Therefore, to move to the opposite direction, the amplitude gets decreased by `delta_current_increment` up to `-max_delta_current`.

 Finally, every parameter of the `RAMP` group has to be defined by a vector whose length corresponds to the number